NCAR/SPERR/custom_filter/README.md

 and subtract mean for every value of that slice; and 2) calculate RMS of a slice and divide every value by the RMS.

+## Use A Custom Filter

+To use a custom filter, one needs to bring the filter implementation to the SPERR compilation.
+Once SPERR is compiled with a filter, SPERR will always include the filter in its data processing pipeline.
+In other words, there is no API to enable/disable the filter.

+There are four steps to bring a filter implementation to the SPERR compilation:
+(use `Matthias_Filter` here as an example)

+1. Copy the implementation files to their respective directories. the header, `Matthias_Filter.h` to the `include` directory.

 ## Implement A Custom Filter

 Implement a custom filter requires creating a custom filter class inherited from a